Nonconvex great rhombicosidodecahedron: Cartesian coordinates

+where $\varphi = \tfrac{1+\sqrt 5}{2}$ is the golden ratio.

 Related polyhedra

 It shares its vertex arrangement with the truncated great dodecahedron, and with the uniform compounds of 6 or 12 pentagonal prisms.
 It additionally shares its edge arrangement with the great dodecicosidodecahedron (having the triangular and pentagrammic faces in common), and the great rhombidodecahedron (having the square faces in common).

 Great deltoidal hexecontahedron

 The great deltoidal hexecontahedron is a nonconvex isohedral polyhedron.
 It is the dual of the nonconvex great rhombicosidodecahedron.
 It is visually identical to the great rhombidodecacron.
 It has 60 intersecting cross quadrilateral faces, 120 edges, and 62 vertices.

 It is also called a great strombic hexecontahedron.